caltechlibrary/distillery/README.md

 We assume another server for ArchivesSpace and another that has a tape drive attached.

 For copying to the cloud we are using and assuming AWS S3.
-For publishing access copies we are currently using a separate server that runs Islandora 7.
+For publishing access copies we are developing a IIIF-based static HTML system.

 ## General Requirements

 - ArchivesSpace

-## Web Server Requirements
+## WEB Server Requirements

 - WSGI support (for example, `mod_wsgi` with Apache)
 - User authentication (for example, HTTP Basic authentication or Shibboleth)

-## Web Server Setup Steps
+## WEB Server Setup Steps

 1. Clone the [Distillery](https://github.com/caltechlibrary/distillery) repository.
 1. Run `pipenv install` within the project directory.
 1. Copy the `settings.ini-example` file to `settings.ini` and set appropriate values.
-    - ensure the `WEB_NAS_APPS_MOUNTPOINT` and `NAS_STATUS_FILES_RELATIVE_PATH` values are set
 1. Copy the `example-users.csv` file to `users.csv` and add authorized users.

-## Processing Server Requirements
+## WORK Server Requirements

 - common utilities (`cut`, `sha512sum`, `rsync`)
 - specialized utilities (`exiftool`, `kdu_compress`, `magick`, `tesseract`)

-## Processing Server Setup Steps
+## WORK Server Setup Steps

 1. Clone the [Distillery](https://github.com/caltechlibrary/distillery) repository.
 1. Run `pipenv install` within the project directory.